Uber sells air taxi business Elevate to Joby Aviation, shedding its last moonshot – TechCrunch

 Under the deal, which is expected to close in early 2021, the two parent companies have agreed to integrate their respective services into each other’s apps.

-“Advanced air mobility has the potential to be exponentially positive for the environment and future generations,” Uber CEO said Dara Khosrowshahi said in a statement.
+“Advanced air mobility has the potential to be exponentially positive for the environment and future generations,” Uber CEO Dara Khosrowshahi said in a statement.
 “This deal allows us to deepen our partnership with Joby, the clear leader in this field, to accelerate the path to market for these technologies.”

 While Joby is considered one of the leaders, Elevate did play a role in shaping the nascent industry, including establishing some of the benchmarks used by competitors.